Mamma Mia (He's Italiano): Reception and Promotion

 Upon its release, "Mamma Mia" was met positively by music critics.
 Jonathan Currinn gave the song five stars, calling it a "lost treasure that we'll forever love".
 He went on to compliment the music video, which he called "completely epic" and "full-on amazingness in every way".
 He called out the clip's director Dan Petcan for his "terrific job at directing [it]", and Elena for her acting skills which were described as "brilliant".
 Zuletzt Aktualisiert from HitFire described the song as a "catchy dance pop track".
 He found the song rather amusing, and called the lyrics for being "the typical clichés about Italian men".
 However, he criticized the role of Glance, the featured artist, by calling his part "not convincing".
 Website TurnuCuStiri awarded "Mamma Mia" with the "song of the week" on 11 June 2014, praising the song for "having everything [a song] would need to be a summer hit" Italian site Radio Date praised the song, saying that "[it] recalls other summer hits".

 To promote the song, the singer embarked into a ten-show tour in Poland.
 Elena and Glance would later go on to perform the single at local radio station ProFM, along with a cover of Shontelle's "Impossible".
-"Mamma Mia' was also send to various radio stations in Italy, Poland, Romania and Spain, and managed to enter a few charts.
+"Mamma Mia' was also sent to various radio stations in Italy, Poland, Romania and Spain, and managed to enter a few charts.
 In the singer's native country, the song peaked at number 33 on the Airplay 100, while in Poland's radio station Radio Eska it peaked at number six.
 Romanian singer, dancer and moderator George Papagheorghe impersonated Elena and covered the track on native interactive talent show Te cunosc de undeva!.